Big Data – an environmental asset

 So how can we bring Big Data to environmental decision-making?
 What is needed to invigorate the same kind of massive data collection that tech companies and the private sector are harnessing to their advantage?

 Another challenge is that we don’t yet know what environmental Big Data will look like or where it will come from.
-There are however, some are a few emerging suggestions.
-Crowd-sourcing and citizen science like Danger map — a crowd-sourced environmental pollution map making ripples in China — are increasingly popular tools for creating information where there previously was none.
-Open hardware and the Arduino platform offer exciting prospects for widely distributed, inexpensive tools to enable crowd-sourced data collection.
-The World Resources Institute has teamed with the Center for Global Development to aggregate vast amounts of satellite data on forest cover, developing algorithms that will detect when deforestation might be happening in any part of the world.
-If those algorithms and data are wrong, the Global Forest Watch 2.0 platform allows users to contribute their own observations.
-The National Ecological Observatory Network, or NEON, is aggregating and designing communicative platforms for the information we already have about climate change, land use change, and invasive species impacts.
-They are doing it in such a way that makes their resources open and plastic to new information as it comes in.
+However, there are a few emerging suggestions.
+Crowd-sourcing and citizen science like Danger map — a crowd-sourced environmental pollution map-making ripples in China — are increasingly popular tools for creating information where there previously was none.
+Open hardware and the Arduino platform offer exciting prospects for widely distributed, inexpensive means to enable crowdsourced data collection.
+The World Resources Institute has teamed with the Center for Global Development to aggregate vast amounts of satellite data on forest cover, developing algorithms to detect when deforestation might be happening in any part of the world.
+The Global Forest Watch 2.0 platform allows users to contribute their observations if those algorithms and data are wrong.
+The National Ecological Observatory Network, or NEON, aggregates and designs communicative media for the information we already have about climate change, land-use change, and invasive species impacts.
+They are doing it to make their resources open and plastic to new information as it comes in.

 Still, we have a long way to go.
-Unlike stock market data that is updated faster than real time, there is no analogous platform or indicators for the environment.
-That’s a serious problem.
-Though many environmental phenomena manifest slowly over time, often it is already too late by the time we are able to perceive them.
+Unlike stock market data that is updated faster than real-time, there is no analogous platform or indicators for the environment.
+That’s a severe problem.
+Though many environmental phenomena manifest slowly over time, it is often already too late by the time we can perceive them.

-In this 400 ppm time, we need to start thinking about how we can enlist Big Data for the environment.
+In this 400 ppm time, we need to start thinking about enlisting Big Data for the environment.